 Prospect Park is a somewhat small borough located in the state of Pennsylvania.
 With a population of 6,366 people and just one neighborhood, Prospect Park is the 211th largest community in Pennsylvania.

-Unlike some boroughs, Prospect Park isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Prospect Park are a mix of both white- and blue-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Prospect Park is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Prospect Park is a borough of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Prospect Park who work in office and administrative support (13.13%), management occupations (12.68%), and law enforcement and fire fighting (7.21%).

 Also of interest is that Prospect Park has more people living here who work in computers and math than 95% of the places in the US.